 Robert Deans, Ph.D., serves as BlueRock’s CTO, where he is responsible for implementing BlueRock’s novel induced pluripotent stem cell production platform.
 He has more than 25 years of experience in stem cell therapeutics, including hematopoietic as well as mesenchymal stem cell (MSC) cells and gene therapy approaches, as well as translational science and global regulatory expertise.
 Dr. Deans previously served as CSO of Rubius Therapeutics, where he was responsible for development of a gene-engineered red cell therapeutics platform.
 Prior to Rubius, he was an EVP at Athersys, where he helped advance numerous adult adherent stem cell therapeutics into late-stage clinical development.
 Dr. Deans also served as VP of research at Osiris Therapeutics, where he developed Prochymal, which achieved clinical approval in some geographies.
 Before that he was director of R&D at Baxter Healthcare where he developed biologics, including a clinical-stage retroviral gene therapy.
 He holds a B.S. from the Massachusetts Institute of Technology and a Ph.D. in microbiology from the University of Michigan.
 Dr. Deans founded and chaired the International Society for Cellular Therapy’s Commercialization Committee and chaired the Science and Technology Committee of the Alliance for Regenerative Medicine.

-Colleen Delaney is the Founder and Chief Medical Officer at Nohla Therapeutics.
-She is also an Associate Member and recipient of the Madeline Dabney Adams Endowed Chair of the Fred Hutch Clinical Research Division and an Associate Professor at the UW Department of Pediatrics, Division of Pediatric Hematology/Oncology.
-Colleen is a member on the Advisory Council on Blood Stem Cell Transplantation of the Health Resources and Services Administration.
+Colleen Delaney is the Founder, Chief Scientific Officer and EVP of Research and Development at Nohla Therapeutics.
+She is also a Professor at the UW Department of Pediatrics, Division of Pediatric Hematology/Oncology, and was a Member and recipient of the Madeline Dabney Adams Endowed Chair of the Fred Hutch Clinical Research Division.
+In addition, Colleen is a member on the Advisory Council on Blood Stem Cell Transplantation of the Health Resources and Services Administration.
 She also serves on the Boards of Directors of the American Society of Bone Marrow Transplant and the Cord Blood Association.
 In 2006, she established and became the Director of the Cord Blood Transplant Program at the Fred Hutchinson Cancer Research Center/Seattle Cancer Care Alliance, which has grown to be one of the busiest such programs in the country and the coordinating center of several multicenter clinical trials.
 She is the sponsor-investigator of three Investigational New Drug FDA files and has been the Principal Investigator of nine ongoing and completed clinical trials and several ancillary studies.

 Head Lab of Cell Biol. & Advanced Cancer Therapies, Univ.
 Modena & Reggio Emilia, Italy